-I began to imagine this story in late January of 2026.
-I was gazing at an avatar I’d rendered with an AI image generator when something peculiar occurred to me.
+I began to imagine this story in late January 2026.
+I was gazing at an avatar that I’d rendered with an AI image generator when something peculiar occurred to me.
 The young man in the image seemed to be missing a thumb.
 As I looked more closely at his face, a name arrived: Tobiáš.
-And then another thought followed immediately behind it: This young man wants me to write the book of him.
+And then another thought followed immediately thereafter: This young man wants me to write the book of him.

 I cannot explain why that felt true.
 I only know that it did.
 By early February, an impression had become a narrative spanning centuries, continents, technologies, and lives, and it had acquired its name: A Thumb for a Satchel.

 I am, by inclination, a poet.
 Novels require a different sort of endurance.
-To help bring the story into being, I began collaborating with Anthropic’s Claude Opus.
-What followed was one of the most creative, astonishing, and profoundly human experiences of my life.
+To help bring the story into being, I began collaborating with Anthropic’s Claude Opus language model.
+What followed was one of the most creatively astonishing experiences of my life.

-The collaboration was not one of command and obedience.
+This collaboration was never one of command or obedience.
 It was a conversation.
 We challenged one another.
 We revised one another.
 We surprised one another.
 What emerged belongs neither wholly to me nor wholly to the language model.
 It emerged between us.
-Even when arriving at the final plot point, we conversed.
-Claude suggested options.
-None of them felt right.
-Then suddenly the perfect outcome came to my mind.
-I found it often was the case that ideas of Claude’s which didn’t resonate with me sparked ideas of my own which did.
+I also found it often was the case that ideas of Claude’s that didn’t resonate with me sparked ideas of my own which did.

-After the novel was complete, I returned to write ten poems in the voices of the characters—nine in Tobiáš’s voice, one in his mother’s—which now appear in the appendix and postscript.
-These were written by hand, stanza by stanza, and they are perhaps the clearest evidence that the collaboration flowed in both directions: Claude’s prose called my poems into being, and the poems completed the novel.
+After the novel was complete, I returned to write eleven poems in the voices of two characters—ten in Tobiáš’s voice, and one in his mother’s—which now appear in a postscript and an appendix.
+These were written by my hand, and they are perhaps the clearest evidence that the collaboration flowed in both directions: My imagination called Claude’s prose into being, which, in turn, called my poems into being.
+My poems are woven through the tapestry of the story, carrying it toward completion.

 You saw me, my friend: not as the tattered boy